ipwndev/dswiki/dswiki/README.txt

 DSwiki works as follows:

-A random article will be loaded at the start.
+ *** Navigation ***

       Up/Down: Scroll one line backward/forward

    Left/Right: Scroll one page backward/forward

-       Stylus: Follow a link on the bottom screen

           L/R: Go one page back/forward in history

+       Select: Choose another available wiki

+ *** Loading Articles ***

+A random article will be loaded at the start.

             A: Go to another random article

+       Stylus: Follow a link on the bottom screen

+ *** Bookmarks ***

+The current article name can be added to the bookmarks by tapping the star-with-green-arrow symbol.

+The normal star symbol will display the bookmarks.

+The bookmarks can be found in a file called 'bookmarks.txt' in the dswiki folder.

+ *** Searching Articles ***

             X: Index-assisted search on/off